The Crash Women's Championship

 The Crash Women's Championship (Campeonato Femenino de The Crash in Spanish) in professional wrestling is the promotion's female-based title.
-Lady Flamer is the current champion in her first reign.
+Dulce Tormenta is the current champion in her first reign.
+She defeated Jessie Jackson for the vacant title at the Crash on May 5, 2023.

 As a professional championship, it was not won by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 The promotion periodically declares a championship vacant, due either to a storyline or to a real-life issue (injury, retirement, departure from the company) that makes the champion unable to defend the title.